389ds/389ds.github.io/docs/389ds/howto/howto-build-directory-server.md

 Switch to your branch of choice, and make code changes.
 Then before you build for the first time you need to run **autogen.sh**.
 Here is an example:

     # cd 389-ds-base
-    # git checkout 389-ds-base-1.3.8   --> this could be any branch, or skip this step to build from the *master* branch
+    # git checkout 389-ds-base-1.3.8   --> this could be any branch, or skip this step to build from the *main* branch
     # vi SOURCE_FILE
     # ./autogen.sh